blouyakis/emt_basic/module_4_test.md

 ### Q64 🟢
 **Front**
-7-year-old pencil impaled through cheek into palate.
+A 7-year-old female has a pencil impaled in her right cheek.
+She is upset but follows your instructions.
+You can visualize that the tip of the pencil is impaled in her palate.
 You should:
 · Twist pencil to test · Remove & dress · **Stabilize in place** · Remove external end & dress

 **Back**